Ralph Dennis: Career

 In 1975, Dennis was hired to write the novel Atlanta (not to be confused with Atlanta Deathwatch) for a series of books that included Saturday Night in San Francisco, Saturday Night in Los Angeles by Owen Eliott, and Saturday Night in Milwaukee by Gary Brandner.
 But when the series was cancelled, Dennis' book was released on its own.

-1n 1976, Dennis wrote Deadman's Game, which was intended to be the first in a new series.
+In 1976, Dennis wrote Deadman's Game, intended to be the first in a new series.
 The book was unsuccessful and a sequel he wrote was unpublished in his lifetime.
 He then returned to his Hardman series for six more books (seven if you count the unpublished 13th novel, which was discovered in 2019).

 The final book to be published during his lifetime, 1979's MacTaggart’s War, was his only hardcover sale; Kirkus Reviews called it a "sweeping adventure spectacle… Dennis is a spiffy storyteller".

 In 1982, hoping to revive the Hardman series, Pinnacle, an imprint of Kensington Books, republished The Charleston Knife is Back In Town, but the reprint sold poorly and Pinnacle declined to reissue other installments in the series.

 Translations of three Hardman novels were published in France as part of the Super Noire series of crime fiction, and French literary critic Claude Mesplède hailed them as "classic hard-boiled novels" in his Dictionnaire des littératures policières.